unicef/publicgoods-toolkit/community.md

 long, so let's leave off for the moment and not go deeper than we need.
-Note: Victor [suggests](https://github.com/unicef/publicgoods-toolkit/pull/12#discussion_r651325121) including a mapping/analysis of some existing DPGs to the archetypes.)
+Note: Victor [suggests](https://github.com/unicef/publicgoods-toolkit/pull/12#discussion_r651325121) including a mapping/analysis of some existing DPGs to the archetypes.
+We can add that analysis after doing some interviews.)

 ## Community Diversity